 Improper installation, adjustment, alteration, service, or maintenance can cause property damage, serious injury, or death.
-Read and understand, the installation, operating, and maintenance instructions thoroughly before installing or servicing this equipment.
+Read and understand the installation, operation, and maintenance instructions thoroughly before installing or servicing this equipment.
 Only trained, qualified gas installation and service personnel may install or service this equipment.